flycheck/flycheck/doc/languages.rst

 .. supported-language:: Javascript

-   Flycheck checks Javascript with one of `javascript-eslint`, `javascript-jshint` or `javascript-gjslint`, and then with `javascript-jscs`.
+   Flycheck checks Javascript with one of `javascript-eslint` or `javascript-jshint`, and then with `javascript-jscs`.

    Alternatively `javascript-standard` is used instead all of the former ones.